gsi-upm/SAGA/README.md

     EmotionValueName:
         The name of the emotion value feature

-## Example of use - Sentiment analysis over a finances domain
+## Example of use - Sentiment analysis over a finance domain
-This plugin contains little corpus to test the PR:
+This plugin contains a little corpus to test the PR:

 1. Create a new corpus and populate it.
 Right click on Language resources -> New -> Gate Corpus -> Name it -> OK.
 Right click on the corpus -> Populate -> Go to the _saga_ plugin folder -> _resources_ -> _example_ -> _input_ -> Choose _en_ -> OK
 2. Set _emotionAnalysis_ parameter to _false_